 Graph Substitution Recovery Rule: A left node v with label 0 is allowed to change its label to a 1 if it has at least one right neighbor w such that all left neighbors of w except v have label 1.

-The decoding process terminates successfully with all message bits recovered if and only if the graph substitution recovery rule ends with no remaining left nodes with label 0.
+The decoding process terminates successfully with all message bits recovered iff the graph substitution recovery rule ends with no remaining left nodes with label 0.

 2.2 New Analysis of the Original Process